zilishen/documentation/content/nms/installation/containers/deploy-nginx-instance-manager-docker.md

 ## Overview

-This guide explains how to deploy and use F5 NGINX Instance Manager with containers.
-The NGINX Instance Manager container is built as a single Docker image with all dependencies, allowing for quick setup with open-source NGINX.
+This guide will show you how to deploy and use F5 NGINX Instance Manager with containers.
+The NGINX Instance Manager container is a single Docker image that includes all dependencies, making it easy to quickly set up NGINX Instance Manager with open-source NGINX.

-This tutorial is designed for:
+This deployment is ideal for:

 - Product demos
 - Instance counting